conorpp/u2f-zero/README.md

 ## Random number generation

-U2F Zero has a [cryptographically secure random number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (CSPRNG) that implements [CTR_DRBG](https://en.wikipedia.org/wiki/NIST_SP_800-90A).
+The ATECC508A has a tamper resistent, [cryptographically secure random number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (CSPRNG) that implements [CTR_DRBG](https://en.wikipedia.org/wiki/NIST_SP_800-90A).
 It's used internally for key generation and signing but it's also exposed to the user because